IronCoreLabs/scala-style-guide/README.md

-# Databricks Scala Guide
+# IronCore Labs Scala Guide

-With over 800 contributors, Spark is to the best of our knowledge the largest open-source project in Big Data and the most active project written in Scala.
-This guide draws from our experience coaching and working with engineers contributing to Spark as well as our [Databricks](http://databricks.com/) engineering team.
+This was forked from the Databricks Scala Guide (git@github.com:IronCoreLabs/scala-style-guide.git) and tweaked to fit our use at [IronCore Labs](http://ironcorelabs.com/).

 Code is __written once__ by its author, but __read and modified multiple times__ by lots of other engineers.
 As most bugs actually come from future modification of the code, we need to optimize our codebase for long-term, global readability and maintainability.
 The best way to achieve this is to write simple code.